Skip to main content

 A machine-readable specification used to document Blend’s REST API and power the interactive playground in the docs.

-A user with administrative access to a Risk Architect or neobank organization.
-Roles: Owner (full control), Admin (manage resources), Member (read-only analytics).
+A user with administrative access to a neobank organization.
+Roles: Admin (full control), Operator (manage account types and flow plans), Developer (read + API keys), Viewer (read-only).

 A smart contract that pays for transaction gas fees on behalf of users, abstracting away the need for users to hold the native network token.